AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 The taxi dropped him off at the entrance of the Marriner S. Eccles building.
 Neither quite elegant nor quite ugly, the rectilinear behemoth of Georgia marble cut a striking figure against the clear spring sky.
 In a city teeming with ornamented symbols of power, it was perhaps only natural that the real thing would be found in an otherwise unadorned structure.
 To its critics, the Eccles building exuded a neoclassical boredom as unimaginative as the four floors of functionaries who staffed it.

-The chairman was already waiting by the time he reached the conference room.
-The ambience reminded him of a very austere kindergarten where each committee member customarily sat behind his or her emblazoned nameplate on the yawning oaken table.
+The chairman was already waiting by the time Williams reached the conference room.
+The ambience reminded him of a very austere kindergarten, where each committee member customarily sat behind his or her emblazoned nameplate at the yawning oak table.
 At the center, of course, was Chairman Powell, flanked by Governors Clarida, Quarles, Bowman, and Brainard.
 Or as they knew each other—Jay, Richard, Randy, Miki, and Lael.
 Although their names still flashed brightly on the table, the other governors were conspicuously absent—along with all the usual observers and hangers-on inserted in the name of transparency.

 “Hello John,” Powell greeted him half-heartedly, turning grim.
 “Thank you for coming all the way here from New York.”